syedfahadwasim/mycode/README.md

     return fig.write_image('correlation_plot.png')

 ```
-The correlation function takes only one parameter, data_subset.
+The correlation function takes only one parameter: data_subset.

 The data_subset.corr().round(3) calculates the correlation coefficients between the two columns in the data_subset DataFrame, rounding each value to three decimal places and assigning the result to ds_correlation.
 The function then leverages the Plotly Express library to create a heatmap using the px.imshow() syntax that takes the correlation matrix (ds_correlation) as input.